shipgirlproject/Indomitable/README.md

     .catch(console.error);
 ```

-> You could also do it reversely (main process asking data from clusters instead of clusters asking to main process)
+> You could also do it reversely (main process asking data from clusters instead of clusters asking main process)
 ```js
 // Primary Process
 // send to specific cluster